+44 (0)20 7822 1200

 Additionally, Luka is regularly instructed to advise and act in claims arising out of injuries sustained on holidays, including package travel claims.
 Recent instructions include a claim brought in respect of a hypoxic brain injury sustained by a young boy who suffered a tragic drowning accident whilst on holiday.

 Both led and as sole counsel, Luka regularly advises and acts in cases concerning all manners of commercial disputes.
+Most significantly, he has received repeat instructions from a Premier League Football Club, for whom he has dealt with a range of complex, high-level commercial issues including expert determinations and Court proceedings.

 His ongoing cases include: